nest/nestml/doc/synapses_in_nestml.rst

 .. code-block:: nestml

    state:
-     w nS = 1 nS
+     w real = 1
    end

    parameters:
      d ms = 1 ms
    end

-If synaptic plasticity modifies the weight of the synapse, the weight update could (but does not have to) take place before calling ``emit_spike()`` with the updated weight.
+If synaptic plasticity modifies the weight of the synapse, the weight update could (but does not have to) take place before calling ``deliver_spike()`` with the updated weight.

 State variables (in particular, synaptic "trace" variables as often used in plasticity models) can be updated in the event handler as follows: